 Full-Time MBA: One-Year — All Majors

-One-Year students have access to all the resources UF MBA offers, including leadership positions, attending national career fairs and taking full advantage of our team of experienced Graduate Business Career Advisors.
+One-Year students have access to all the resources the UF MBA offers, including extracurricular activities and leadership positions, national career fair opportunities and Business Career Services.

 TRANSFLO Terminal Services

 I was at a point in my life where a one-year accelerated program was ideal during my transition from one profession to another.

 You will complete 10 of 16 core business courses during the summer sessions and then complete the remaining requirements alongside your nine electives during the fall and spring modules.
 Students in the One-Year program join the second-year and One-Year — Business Majors program students for these electives during the fall and spring semesters.
 UF MBA elective courses offer the opportunity for One-Year students to expand their studies in one of our 5 career-focused areas of concentration specific to your career path.
 Although in an accelerated format, you will tailor electives to meet your professional goals.
 Typically, students take three to four total courses per module.

 Besides the reduced time spent earning the degree, the One-Year program offers significant savings on tuition costs.
 All admitted students to the One-Year program receive a 1/3 tuition waiver, which covers 16 credits of tuition and fees in the summer term.

 This is a fast-paced program (12 months), and our students are always amazed at how much they accomplish in such a short period of time.
 Graduate course descriptions provide more information on these courses.

 |Financial Accounting||Problems & Methods in Marketing Management|

 |Asset Valuation, Risk & Return||Capital Structure & Risk Management Issues|